HMS Buffalo (1813): Post-script

+The HMS Buffalo shipwreck is a recorded archaeological site (T11/562) and is protected under the Heritage New Zealand Pouhere Taonga Act 2014.

 Replica

 As a tribute, a static replica of Buffalo was built in 1980 on the shore of the Patawalonga River at Glenelg, a suburb of Adelaide, as a restaurant and museum.
 It was based on the original Admiralty specifications and plans, with some internal modifications (eg higher clear deck height).
 After a period of financial difficulties, the venture was closed and the vessel deteriorated.
 Despite large-scale redevelopment plans the City of Holdfast Bay announced in January 2019 that the replica would be demolished.